podcast

 Draft Zero: a screenwriting podcast

-What changes in your story if your antagonistic forces can't be bargained with?
-In this Part Three of our Five Part Epic Exploration™ into antagonistic forces (and sources of conflict), Chas & Stu explore "nature" antagonists, including some supernatural ones.
+Listen to understand why pressure--not obstacles--is what transforms a protagonist when they face an unstoppable force.
+In this Part Three of our Five Part Epic Exploration™ into antagonistic forces (and sources of conflict), Chas & Stu explore “nature” antagonists, including some supernatural ones.
 What became clear in doing the homework (and recording this episode twice) was that the antagonistic forces - whether natural or supernatural - presented different narrative challenges to the protagonists if (a) they did not seem to make choices and (b) could not be bargained with or defeated.
-And so we embarked upon ALL IS LOST, TH...
+And so we embarked upon ALL IS...

 2018-05-31